Symptoms towards the end of life

 Complementary therapies to help deal with symptoms

 • Reiki is a gentler type of massage where the therapist’s hands gently brush over the body, or a few inches above the body.
+This may be useful for people who can’t have normal massage.

 • Other therapies that you may find helpful include art therapy, music therapy and pet therapy.